Cerelog-ESP-EEG/WiFi_Support/README.md

 ## For usage only with the forked OpenBCI Gui/LSL Streaming

-**The Brainflow API instance currently only supported via USB (connect to laptop not connected to mains)**
+**Note: To instead use Brainflow API instance, currently only supported via USB (connect to laptop not connected to mains)**

 **To use WiFi to stream to OpenBCI GUI / LSL please read the below instructions**